al3xsus/al3xsus.github.io/src/data/posts/brain-train.md

 </Table>
 ```

-_We’re just populating cells inside of columns and rows with Palette[y].name SVG text painted in Palette[x].code.
+_We’re just populating cells inside of columns and rows with `Palette[y].name` SVG text painted in `Palette[x].code`.
 Why SVG?
-Because it’s one of the simplest ways to_ [_fit text into the container_](https://css-tricks.com/fitting-text-to-a-container/)_._
+Because it’s one of the simplest ways to [fit text into the container](https://css-tricks.com/fitting-text-to-a-container/)._

+## Game Logic

-And this is the heart of that game:
+This is the heart of that game:

 ```javascript
 React._useEffect_(() => {